NLPforLRLsProjects/SAfriSenti-Corpus/README.md

 # SAfriSenti-Corpus-Mini
 A multilingual sentiment corpus for South African Under-Resourced languages.
-This corpus includes the following languages: Code-switched Dataset, English, Sepedi, Setswana, Sesotho.
+This corpus includes the following languages: Code-switched Dataset, English, Sepedi, Setswana, and Sesotho.
 We are working on extending the corpus to more languages like IsiZulu, Ndebele, Xhosa, Tshonga, Venda and Afrikaans.
 We aim to release the dataset in December 2026.
 We also aim to collect tweets from nearby countries like Lesotho, Botswana, Swaziland and the Shona language for Zimbabwe